-Services revenues during the six months ended January 31, 2016 decreased \$1.6 million, as compared to the same period a year ago, primarily due to the near completion of certain implementation projects and our continued partnership with system integrator partners to assist in the implementation of our products.
+Services revenues during the three and nine months ended April 30, 2016 decreased by \$1.6 million and \$3.2 million, respectively, as compared to the same periods a year ago.
+The decreases in services revenues were primarily due to the completion of a few large service projects at the beginning of the current fiscal year and our continued engagement with our system integrator partners.
+These effects were partially offset by services performed on new projects to new and existing customers.

-We expect our services revenues to decrease as a percentage of total revenues in the current fiscal year as we continue to expand our network of third-party system integrators with whom our customers can contract for services related to our products, although these trends may not be evident in any given quarter as the mix of revenues may fluctuate.
+We expect our services revenues to decrease as a percentage of total revenues in the current fiscal year as we continue to expand our network of third-party system integrators with whom our customers can contract for services related to our products.